 If you are visiting Montmartre, why not extend your trip a little further out towards the Abbesses District?
 Along with secondhand and vintage shops cropping up all over the place, Studio 28 is also in this area, designed by the writer and filmmaker Jean Cocteau at the end of the 1920s.
 The cinema hall and building have been partially renovated, but the decor is all still original — ensuring the venue retains its air of authenticity.
 There is also a winter garden where you can enjoy a glass of wine.
 It’s a haven of peace in the heart of this lively part of the city.

 Bonus suggestion for early birds:

-If you’re a (very) early riser and welcome the peace and stillness of the early hours, sunrise is the ideal time for a stroll along the banks of the Seine.
-From the Tuileries Palace to the Eiffel Tower, you will pass by the most striking monuments in the city — reminders of the opulent eras in France’s history.
-From Henry IV to Napoleon, each left his mark on the city and contributed to turning Paris’s river into a site of beauty to attract and impress visitors.
+If you’re a (very) early riser and enjoy the peace and stillness of the early hours, sunrise is the ideal time for a stroll along the banks of the Seine.
+This journey will take you past the Tuileries Palace and the Eiffel Tower, as well as other striking monuments in the city — reminders of the opulent eras in France’s history.
+From Henry IV to Napoleon, each ruler left his mark on the city and contributed to turning Paris’s river into a site of beauty to attract and impress visitors.
 And nobody can deny that it worked!
-If you want to put your feet up, take a ride on one of the "bateaux-mouche" river boats and enjoy the panoramic views from the water.
+If you’d rather not do the whole course on foot, you can take a ride on one of the bateaux-mouche river boats and enjoy the panoramic views from the water.